Lundalogik/move-to-go/README.md

 ## Runtime configuration

-By default move-to-go will set a deal's responsible to the import coworker if no one specified.
+By default move-to-go will set a deal's responsible to the 'migrator' coworker if no one specified.
 You can override this to allow no coworker by adding the following to your converter.rb

 ```ruby
 ALLOW_DEALS_WITHOUT_RESPONSIBLE = 1
 ```

-## Running an import more than once.
+## Running an migration more than once.

 Lime Go will *not* overwrite data on existing organizations.
-This means that if you run an import twice with different data Lime Go will not get the data from the last run.
+This means that if you run an migration twice with different data Lime Go will not get the data from the last run.

-The reasoning behind this that the import is a way to load an initial state into Lime Go.
+The reasoning behind this that the migration is a way to load an initial state into Lime Go.
 It is not a way to build long running integrations.
 We are building a REST API for integrations.

 ## Development of core lib
 It's possible to execute projects without to install move-to-go